jexia/docs/docs/apphost/README.md

 ## How does it work?

-When you initiate your application via Jexia's Application Hosting, Jexia will clone your GitHub repo into a secure environment.
+When you initiate your application via Jexia's Application Hosting, Jexia will clone your GitHub repository into a secure environment.
 In this environment Jexia will run `npm install` and `npm run build`.
-As soon as it is finished, the repo will be deployed into the cloud environment and a URL will be generated for your application.
+As soon as it is finished, the repository will be deployed into the cloud environment and a URL will be generated for your application.
 When the deployment has been completed, Jexia will run the `npm run start` command from your `package.json` file.
-As a last step, the cloned repo will be deleted from the secure environment.
+As a last step, the cloned repository will be deleted from the secure environment.

 ## How to deploy?

-### Step 1: Check if your GitHub repo has package.json file
+### Step 1: Check if your GitHub repository has package.json file

-First of all, you need to be sure that your repo contains a `package.json` file.
+First of all, you need to be sure that your repository contains a `package.json` file.
 Inside this file it must contain the `build` and `start` commands.
 See the example below:

 ```json
 {